LucasFauch/py-fractals/README.md

 # py-fractals
-Some python scripts to build awesome fractals
+Some python scripts to build awesome fractals.

 !!
 All three files will require the Pillow library for Python !!